BLOKBUSTR/EnemyValuableTweaks/README.md

 🎲 Configure the probability of an orb exploding upon destruction for each Moon Phase!
 This can add a little more tension and unpredictability when handling orbs.

 🔢 **[NEW]** Configure the maximum amount of orbs that can spawn per enemy, per level.
-You can have as many or as few as you want, or even remove the limit entirely!
+You can have as many or as few as you want, or even disable the limit entirely!

 This mod is extensively configurable, so you can fine-tune the orb's behavior to your liking.
 The default configs are intended to make a slightly more fair and interesting experience than vanilla without feeling overpowered.
 If you *do* want to make it either completely overpowered or brutally unfair, you have all the freedom to do so!

 ## 🚧 Roadmap
 - Improve multiplayer synchronization
 - Automatically edit Moon Phase modifier descriptions to tell current explosion probability